PERSOL HR DATA BANK in APAC

 Use of Indonesian language

-Using the Indonesian language is mandatory, legally and practically, even when making a collective work agreement, an individual fixed-term contract, and an enterprise's rules and regulations (Labor Law, Article 57, Paragraph 1, Article 116, Paragraph 3 and 4).
-This rule has been instituted both for the government to make administrative procedures smooth and for employees to better understand the contents of contracts so as to protect workers’ rights.
-Besides, the Labor Law stipulates that if a work agreement is written in both the Indonesian language and a foreign language, and differences in interpretation between the Indonesian text and the one in the foreign language subsequently arise, then the Indonesian version of the agreement shall be regarded as the authoritative one (Labor Law, Article 57, Paragraph 22, and Article 116, Paragraphs 3 and 4).
+Using the Indonesian language is mandatory, legally and practically, even when making a collective labor agreement, a fixed-term employment agreement, and a company regulation (Manpower Law, Article 57, Paragraph 1, Article 116, Paragraphs 3 and 4).
+This regulation has been instituted both for the government to make administrative procedures smooth and for employees to better understand the contents of contracts so as to protect workers’ rights.
+Moreover, the Manpower Law stipulates that if an employment agreement is written in both the Indonesian language and a foreign language, and differences in interpretation between the Indonesian text and the one in the foreign language subsequently arise, then the Indonesian version of the agreement shall be regarded as the authoritative one (Manpower Law, Article 57, Paragraph 2, and Article 116, Paragraphs 3 and 4).
 Therefore, in addition to a practical requirement that all documents submitted to public agencies must be submitted in the Indonesian language, an employer is required to draft most legal documents in the Indonesian language.

 Legal system regarding labor issues

-The Indonesian Labor Law and the Indonesian Civil Code (Book Three, Chapter VII A) both define what is a work agreement (or employment agreement).
-The details of the Indonesian Labor Law are stated below; the Indonesian Civil Code stipulates that a work agreement is an agreement in which one party, the laborer, agrees to render services to the other party, the employer, for a specific term in return for remuneration (Indonesian Civil Code, Article 1601, Item a).
-The Civil Code also stipulates the obligations of employers and employees, how contracts are terminated, and the general provisions of a work agreement.
-Labor issues are under the control of Department of Manpower and Transmigration, which issues cabinet orders to complement the Labor Law.
+The Indonesian Manpower Law and the Indonesian Civil Code (Book Three, Chapter VII A) both define what a employment agreement (or labor agreement) is.
+The details of the Indonesian Manpower Law are stated below; the Indonesian Civil Code stipulates that an employment agreement is an agreement in which one party, the laborer, agrees to render services to the other party, the employer, for a specific term in return for remuneration (Indonesian Civil Code, Article 1601, Item a).
+The Civil Code also stipulates the obligations of employers and employees, how contracts are terminated, and the general provisions of an employment agreement.
+Labor issues are under the control of the Department of Manpower, which issues cabinet orders to complement the Manpower Law.

-The Labor Law is the fundamental code related to labor issues, and it stipulates minimum standards as to the conditions of work.
+The Manpower Law is the fundamental code related to labor issues, and it stipulates minimum standards as to the conditions of work.

 -